airyhq/airy/docs/docs/index.md

 The ID from the response is the `channel_id`.
 It is required for the next steps, so note it down.

-## Send messages with the Chat Plugin
+## Send messages via the Chat Plugin

 Pass the `channel_id` as a query parameter when opening the demo page in your browser.
 This authenticates the chat plugin and enables you to send messages